This adventure was originally posted to the pre-magazine Freelance Traveller website in 2006 and reprinted in the January/February 2016 issue.

 Upon arriving at Feri, the party will run into a problem: the Ferai that were to take possession of the cenotaph are overdue.
 A check of the local newsfeeds will reveal that they were killed in an ambush en route to the starport.
 The cleric is desperate; without reliable alternate help to transport the cenotaph to its destination, he is forced to extend the adventurers’ contract.
 He will offer up to an additional Cr10,000 to help get the cenotaph to its new home, plus he will fund the hiring of whatever vehicles and equipment they need to complete the task.

 World Data on Feri can be found in GURPS Traveller: Behind the Claw on p.81.

-The cenotaph is extremely heavy.
+The cenotaph is massive.
 The PCs will find it necessary to get some heavy lifting equipment, with grav lifters being preferred.
 The GM should determine the availability and price of such equipment.
 Remember that Feri is a world at war, and it may take more than just a comm call or a stroll down the block to get hold of suitable machinery.

 Ivar has seen an upsurge of insurgent activity recently.
 It has gotten so bad the legitimate government is in danger of being overthrown.
-Guerilla bands roam the countryside virtually at will, attacking targets with impunity and setting up armed camps.
+Guerilla bands roam the countryside almost at will, attacking targets with impunity and setting up armed camps.